muriel1010/Walmart_Sales_Analysis/README.md

 // Customer

 - How many unique customer types does the data have?
-- How many unique payment methods does the data have?
-- What is the most common customer type?
 - Which customer type buys the most?
 - What is the gender of most of the customers?
 - What is the gender distribution per branch?
 - Which time of the day do customers give most ratings?
 - Which time of the day do customers give most ratings per branch?
 - Which day of the week has the best avg ratings?
-- Which day of the week has the best average ratings per branch?